Biodiversity

 Carbon sinks play a critical role in mitigating climate change and maintaining the planet's ecological balance.
 These natural or human-made reservoirs, such as forests, wetlands, and oceans, absorb and store large amounts of carbon dioxide from the atmosphere.
 By capturing excess CO2, carbon sinks help regulate the Earth's climate, preventing the rapid accumulation of greenhouse gases and their detrimental effects on global temperatures.
 Protecting and expanding carbon sinks is vital for combating climate change, preserving biodiversity, and ensuring a sustainable future for all living beings on our planet.

-Not only are they pretty, Wildflower Meadows provide pollinators with food through out the year.
+Not only are they pretty, wildflower meadows provide pollinators with food through out the year.
 On a single day in summer, one acre of wildflower meadow can contain 3 million flowers, producing 1 kg of nectar sugar.
 That’s enough to support nearly 96,000 honey bees per day!